Today is

 Home Safety for People with Alzheimer's Disease

 People with Alzheimer's disease pose a special challenge from the standpoint of making a home safe.
 In many ways the same precautions must be taken with an Alzheimer's sufferer as need to be taken with a small child.
-This is a very lengthy and comprehensive article, covering such topic as: What is Alzheimer's, what are the symptoms, is it safe to leave an Alzheimer's sufferer alone, plus an extensive room by room checklist of home safety precautions.
+This is a very lengthy and comprehensive 40-page booklet by the Alzheimer's Disease Education and Referral Center, covering such topic as: What is Alzheimer's, what are the symptoms, is it safe to leave an Alzheimer's sufferer alone, plus an extensive room by room checklist of home safety precautions.
 There is information on the dangers of impaired senses, compulsive behaviors and much more.
 If you are caring for someone with Alzheimer's or if you believe a friend or loved one may be developing Alzheimer's, then you owe it to yourself to review this site.

 Home Safety From the Alzheimer's Association